 Here is the reasoning behind the thresholds above which will help you to determine if you should perform index rebuild or index reorganization:

-With this in mind, it is clear that the index rebuild is a process with ‘stronger’ solution, but it comes with a price – possible long locks on affected indexed tables.
+With this in mind, it is clear that the index rebuild is a process with a ‘stronger’ solution, but it comes with a price – possible long locks on affected indexed tables.

 On the other side, index reorganization is a ‘lightweight’ process that will solve the fragmentation in a less effective way – since cleaned index will always be second to the new one fully made from scratch.
-But reorganizing index is much better from the efficiency standpoint, since it does not lock affected indexed table during the course of operation.
+But reorganizing index is much better from the efficiency standpoint since it does not lock the affected indexed table during the course of operation.